lee0c/lee0c.github.io/_posts/2025/2025-05-14-azure-locations.md

 ### sort

 Does sorting matter?
-Not really, but `sort` has a useful feature - `-u` which returns **u**nique items, aka, it deduplicates.
+Not really, but `sort` has a useful feature, `-u`, which returns **u**nique items (aka, it deduplicates).
 Looking up the same resource type twice slows us down.

 ```sh
 mapfile -t resources < <(get_resources "main.bicep" | sort -u)
 ```

-`sort` is the reason it helps to have newlines as delimiters - it expects that.
+`sort` is one reason it helps to have newlines as delimiters - it expects that.

 ### az